The largest, and one of the oldest civilizations in the world, China is home to almost 1.4 billion people.

-Meanwhile, in a remote river valley near the borders of Tibet and Burma, minority peoples in a chain of villages continue to practice a unique form of Catholicism that honors the legacy of French missionaries who introduced the faith to them in the 19th and 20th centuries.
+One of those local cultures is covered in some depth here, in articles about a remote river valley near the borders of Tibet and Burma, where minority peoples in a chain of villages continue to practice a unique form of Catholicism that honors the legacy of French missionaries who introduced the faith to them in the 19th and 20th centuries.

 - Fenggang Yang explores the Christian growth in China [VIDEO] - October 15, 2018